elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 - Combine TCP and TLS functionality into QUIC and combine with HTTP/2 slim to create HTTP 3
 - error and congestion control
 - streams parallel, no HOL (head-of-line) blocking

+> The most important difference in QUIC compared to HTTP/2 is that it's UDP-based, with built-in encryption, and more performant.
+The aim of the protocol is to thwart TCP's head-of-line blocking and higher latency.
+QUIC also allows multiplexing several application streams via a single connection.

+### Head-of-line Blocking

+If the head packet is lost, then all subsequent packets are blocked until the first packet in the sequence has been received.
+This is applicable to TCP and HTTP/2 (i.e. the streams).
+The subsequent packets are blocked because TCP ensures **in-order** delivery via sequence numbers and acknowledgements.

 ## Chapter 4 & 5 Network Layer